hyperliquid-dev/hyper-evm-lib/README.md

 * Accessing data from native precompiles without needing a token index
 * Retrieving token indexes, and spot market indexes based on their linked evm contract address

-This library securely abstracts away the low-level mechanics of Hyperliquid's EVM ↔ Core interactions so you can focus on building your protocol's core business logic.
+The library securely abstracts away the low-level mechanics of Hyperliquid's EVM ↔ Core interactions so you can focus on building your protocol's core business logic.

+The testing framework provides a robust simulation engine for HyperCore interactions, enabling local foundry testing of precompile calls, CoreWriter actions, and EVM⇄Core token bridging.
+This allows developers to test their contracts in a local environment, within seconds, without needing to spend hours deploying and testing on testnet.

 ---